 Individuals are not authorized to share data with others who do not have approval to access that same data until explicitly authorized as part of the request for access.

-To comply with the minimum security standards for the appropriate data level in the Guidelines, university employees must use university-issued equipment and devices to access Critical, High, and Medium Risk data and must complete all assigned certification courses related to data security and data classification.
+To comply with the minimum security standards for the appropriate data level in the Guidelines, university employees must use university-issued equipment and devices to access Critical, High, and Limited Risk data and must complete all assigned certification courses related to data security and data classification.

 Individuals who are granted access to subject area(s) in source systems are generally entitled to have access to the same data in reporting and analytics systems.
 However, it should not be assumed that if an individual has access to a reporting and analytics systems will automatically have access to the underlying source systems.